Pelaco Sign

 The Pelaco Sign is a heritage-listed neon sign located in the inner Melbourne suburb of Richmond.
 It was erected in 1939 as an advertisement for local shirt manufacturer Pelaco.

 Melbourne-based rockabilly group, The Pelaco Brothers (1974–75), were named after the sign.
 The Pelaco sign is visible in many scenes of the 1986 film Dogs In Space.
 High on a building on Richmond Hill, it can be seen from many suburbs away especially when lit at night.

-The building is located at 21-31 Goodwood Street, Richmond and now houses numerous businesses including radio stations Gold 104.3 and KIIS 101.1, Madman Entertainment and media production company Fremantle Media and Authentic Entertainment.
+The building is located at 21-31 Goodwood Street, Richmond and now houses numerous businesses including radio stations Gold 104.3 and KIIS 101.1, Madman Entertainment and media production company Fremantle and Authentic Entertainment.